-Planning and Carrying Out Investigations

-Plan an investigation individually and collaboratively, and in the design: identify independent and dependent variables and controls, what tools are needed to do the gathering, how measurements will be recorded, and how many data are needed to support a claim.

-PS2.A: Forces and Motion

-- The motion of an object is determined by the sum of the forces acting on it; if the total force on the object is not zero, its motion will change. - The greater the mass of the object, the greater the force needed to achieve the same change in motion. - For any given object, a larger force causes a larger change in motion.
+Science & Engineering Practice: Disciplinary Core Idea: Crosscutting Concept: Planning and Carrying Out Investigations Plan an investigation individually and collaboratively, and in the design: identify independent and dependent variables and controls, what tools are needed to do the gathering, how measurements will be recorded, and how many data are needed to support a claim.
+PS2.A: Forces and Motion The motion of an object is determined by the sum of the forces acting on it; if the total force on the object is not zero, its motion will change.
+The greater the mass of the object, the greater the force needed to achieve the same change in motion.
+For any given object, a larger force causes a larger change in Stability and Change Explanations of stability and change in natural or designed systems can be constructed by examining the changes over time and forces at different scales.